V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

 ### Closed Monolithic AiO

-Traditional all-in-ones have the display infused with the entire chassis.
+Traditional all-in-ones have the display unalterably integrated with the entire chassis.

-**Closed AiO limits your choice of:
+**Closed AiO architecture limits your choice of:

 - Screen size
 - LCD type
 - Quality ...

-... to what the manufacturer decides on.
+... to what the manufacturer decides upon.
 Some give certain flexibility in the size or screen type, but with hundreds of factors to take into account for monitors, this simply means you are limited in finding the best screen for you.
-All-in-ones also have no upgrade or repair options to the screen post-purchase, meaning you must buy a whole new machine.
+All-in-ones also have no upgrade or repair options for the screen post-purchase, meaning you must buy a whole new machine.

 ### Open Modular

 ViPC AiO lets you choose any monitor you want, including the one you already own.
-Made possible by utilizing the open modular industry standard of VESA mount.
+This is made possible by utilizing the open modular industry standard of VESA mounts.
 The Display is the single most important interface between you and your computer.
-This is even more true for practitioners of the visual arts, such as photographers and designer.
+This is even more true for practitioners of the visual arts, such as photographers and designers.
 Resolution, size, density, color accuracy, viewing angle are all factors where the *open modular AiO* gives you full control to optimize features versus your budget.

 And because the screen is separate from the components, you can upgrade the screen without changing the rest of the components while still enjoying the benefits of the all-in-one form factor.